Yizhuo0506/USV_autoberthing_task/README.md

 # Reinforcement Learning Framework for Autonomous Surface Vehicles (ASV)

+This project is based on [JunghwanRo/RANS-ASV-IROS2024](https://github.com/JunghwanRo/RANS-ASV-IROS2024).
+Modified by Yizhuo0506 for autonomous berthing tasks.

 ## About this repository

 This repository contains the implementation and simulation environment used in the research paper "Advancing ASV Autonomy for Environmental Cleanup: A Deep Reinforcement Learning Framework for Floating Waste Capture."
 It extends the RANS (Reinforcement Learning Autonomous Navigating Systems) (https://github.com/elharirymatteo/RANS/tree/main) framework, integrating buoyancy and hydrodynamics models for efficient ASV training and operation.